Find It Locally

-The 2014 Farm Bill authorized up to $20 million of Commodity Credit Corporation funds in a fiscal year for the Emergency Assistance for Livestock, Honeybees and Farm-Raised Fish Program (ELAP).
-ELAP provides emergency assistance to eligible producers of livestock, honeybees and farm-raised fish.
+Administered by the Farm Service Agency, ELAP provides emergency assistance to eligible producers of livestock, honeybees and farm-raised fish.
 It covers losses due to an eligible adverse weather or loss condition, including blizzards, disease (including cattle tick fever), water shortages and wildfires, as determined by the Secretary.
-ELAP covers losses that are not covered under other disaster assistance programs authorized by the 2014 Farm Bill, such as the Livestock Forage Disaster Program (LFP) and the Livestock Indemnity Program (LIP).
+ELAP covers losses that are not covered under other disaster assistance programs, such as the Livestock Forage Disaster Program (LFP) and the Livestock Indemnity Program (LIP).
 Applications are typically due by November 1st after the program year in which the loss occurred.
 For 2023 losses, the deadline was pushed to January 30th, 2024.

-OCCSP provides cost share assistance to producers and handlers of agricultural products who are obtaining or renewing their certification under the National Organic Program (NOP).
-Certified operations may receive up to 75 percent of their certification costs paid during October 1, 2016, through September 30, 2017, not to exceed $750 per certification scope.
+This program provides cost share assistance to producers and handlers of agricultural products who are obtaining or renewing their certification under the National Organic Program.
+Certified operations may receive up to 75 percent of their certification costs paid during the program year, not to exceed $750 per certification scope.
 Applications are typically accepted in October.

 Northeast Sustainable Agriculture Research and Education (NESARE) Farmer Grants

-Rural Development Rural Energy for America Program (REAP) Energy Audit and Renewable Energy Development Grants
+Rural Energy for America Program (REAP) Energy Audit and Renewable Energy Development Grants

 These Rural Development grants support farms and rural small businesses in covering costs of energy audits, renewable energy technical assistance, and renewable energy site assessments.
 We recommend learning more about these and other energy-related grants through the Massachusetts Farm Energy Program, which helps farmers prepare applications for these federal funds.
 Farm Credit East can also provide energy-related grant-writing assistance.
 In 2023, REAP has quarterly deadlines.